Cloudflare Fixed Their Email Obfuscation Script (I May Have Caused It)

 Cloudflare Email Address Obfuscation is a Scrape Shield feature that hides email addresses on your pages from email harvesters and bots, while keeping them visible to human visitors.
 It is enabled by default on every Cloudflare zone.

 The way it works is simple.
 Cloudflare's edge proxy scans your HTML for anything that looks like an email address.
-It replaces each address with an XOR-encoded hex string and injects a render-blocking script called email-decode.min.js to decode the addresses in the browser.
-The script is about 1.2 KB, runs synchronously, and removes itself from the DOM after execution.
+It replaces each address with an XOR-encoded hex string and injects a small script called email-decode.min.js to decode the addresses in the browser.
+The script is about 1.2 KB, now loads with defer, and removes itself from the DOM after execution.

-The problem: that script is not loaded with async or defer.
-It blocks rendering.
-And it does this for a feature that most visitors will never notice or need.
+Until recently, that script was not loaded with async or defer.
+It blocked rendering.
+And it did this for a feature that most visitors will never notice or need.
+That is the situation this article originally described, and the reason Cloudflare fixed it.

 .

-How does Cloudflare email obfuscation affect the Core Web Vitals?
+How Cloudflare email obfuscation used to affect the Core Web Vitals

 .

-The email-decode.min.js script is injected as a render-blocking resource.
-The browser must download, parse, and execute it before it can continue rendering the page.
-This has three consequences:
+Before the defer fix, the email-decode.min.js script was injected as a render-blocking resource.
+The browser had to download, parse, and execute it before it could continue rendering the page.
+That had three consequences:

-1. It competes for network bandwidth during the critical rendering window, delaying the Largest Contentful Paint.
+1. It competed for network bandwidth during the critical rendering window, delaying the Largest Contentful Paint.

-2. It blocks the main thread, which can push the Interaction to Next Paint into "needs improvement" territory.
+2. It blocked the main thread, which could push the Interaction to Next Paint into "needs improvement" territory.

-3. It triggers up to five Lighthouse audit warnings: eliminate render-blocking resources, avoid long main-thread tasks, reduce JavaScript execution time, avoid chaining critical requests, and serve static assets with an efficient cache policy.
+3. It triggered up to five Lighthouse audit warnings: eliminate render-blocking resources, avoid long main-thread tasks, reduce JavaScript execution time, avoid chaining critical requests, and serve static assets with an efficient cache policy.

 SEO side effects